dcparker/MacVault/README.markdown

 To restore latest copy of a backup:

     cd /Volumes/BACKUP_VOLUME/MacVault/SOME_BACKUP
-    macvault --restore # macvault saves a new backup first macvault --restore --fresh # macvault does NOT save a new backup first
+    macvault --restore # macvault saves a new backup first in a timestamped branch. macvault --restore --fresh # macvault does NOT save a new backup first

 To restore a version at a specific date/time: